ecj2/poyo/REFERENCE.md

 Poyo.getErrors()
 ```

 Returns an array of errors collected during initialization.
+Poyo may throw an error if the canvas element with an ID of `poyo` is missing, if WebGL 2 is not supported, or if shaders fail to compile.

 ```js
 if (!Poyo.initialize(768, 432)) {